Drake takes a look at two very specific types of vape tanks – RDA vs RDTA – in a bid to explain the virtues of both setups

 These tanks are ALL ABOUT performance, flavor, and clouds.
 This is why all the pros’ use them.

-But if flavour’s your thang… well, it don’t get much better than an RDA.
+If flavour’s your thang… well, it doesn’t get much better than an RDA.

 And if you’re after the best RDA in the business, you need to check out the GOON LP RDA by 528 Custom Vapes, which, in my humble opinion, is the best RDA you can buy right now, though it is kinda old now.

 OK – So What About RDTA Tanks?